Tinikling: Origin

+As stated, there is no historical basis to support the previous claim.
+Similar dances exist in other regions of South and Southeast Asia that were never under Spanish rule, such as the Cheraw dance in India, Múa Sạp in Vietnam, Lao Kra Top Mai in Thailand, Robam Kom Araek in Cambodia, Karen or Bamboo Chin dance in Myanmar, Alai Sekap in Brunei, Ami Bamboo in Taiwan, and Magunatip in Sabah (East Malaysia).
+It could be said, then, that tinikling is probably a dance of pre-Hispanic origin to which distinctive elements, such as the rondalla, were added as a result of the acculturation process that took place during Spanish rule.

 Today tinikling is taught throughout the United States.
 In grades K-12 the dance is used as an aerobic exercise for physical education classes, to help expand physical movements such as hand coordination, foot speed, and also rhythm.
 Tinikling is commonly performed at schools and on special occasions, such as the Filipino Independence Day, as a celebration of Filipino culture and Filipino pride.